 you’ve sorted through these kinds of feelings and questions in your own family and have thoughts you’d like to share with me

-I’ve been writing a book about ancestors for five years and writing about my own ancestors and my complicated relationship to their legacies for much longer.
+I’ve been writing a book about ancestors for six years and writing about my own ancestors and my complicated relationship to their legacies for much longer.

-Years ago, I was telling my friend Lizzie Skurnick that I needed to stop wasting time writing nonfiction about my family and looking up my ancestors on Ancestry.com because I needed to finish my important work: the novel I was writing.
+Years ago, I told my friend Lizzie Skurnick that I needed to stop wasting time writing nonfiction about my family and looking up my ancestors on Ancestry.com because I needed to finish my important work: the novel I was writing.
 “Your family is your work,” she said.
-I was annoyed at the time!
+I was annoyed!
 But she was right.
-This is the book I needed to write first.

-Writing the book — which will eventually be published by Random House, probably in 2021 — has been an opportunity to read and think and feel widely about my ancestors and all our ancestors, about why we are drawn to them and what they mean for us.
+Writing the book — which will be published by Random House in 2022 — has been an opportunity to read and think and feel widely about my ancestors and everyone’s ancestors, about why we are drawn to them and what they mean for us.

 The book is its own thing.
 These newsletters are some of my notes and thinking and experiences around the edges.